 Reset iPhone to Factory Settings

-Disable iMessage (Settings > Messages) and back up your device (iTunes or iCloud) and tap Settings > General > Reset and select “Erase all content and settings”.
+Disable iMessage (Settings > Messages) and back up your device (iTunes or iCloud) and tap Settings > General > Reset and select Erase all content and settings.

-Most users was able to setup their iMessage in the first try, however, some were not able to do so.
-Hopefully, these methods will help you overcome this activation issue.
+Most users are able to set up iMessage and FaceTime on the first try; however, some were not able to do so.
+Hopefully, these methods help you overcome this activation issue.